dtonhofer/prolog_code/unpacked/onepointfour_semver/README.md

 # Semantic versioning string assembler/disassembler/verifier in Prolog

-The present code offers a _semantic versioning string_ assembler/disassembler/verifier in Prolog able to handle strings based on the [Semver V2.0.0](https://semver.org/spec/v2.0.0.html) specification.
+The present code offers a "semantic versioning string" assembler/disassembler/verifier in Prolog.
+It handles strings that follow the [Semver V2.0.0](https://semver.org/spec/v2.0.0.html) specification.

 The code runs in SWI-Prolog 8.3 without using SWI-Prolog special features.

-Note however that SWI-Prolog prefers "lists of codes" (integer Unicode code points) when doing _Definite Clause Grammar_ processing, as opposed to "lists of chars".
+Note that SWI-Prolog prefers "lists of codes" (integer Unicode code points) when doing _Definite Clause Grammar_ processing, as opposed to "lists of chars".
 Adaptations to your favorite Prolog may be needed.